Mobile-App Design

 Identify the underlying cause using the 5 Whys

-First, started thinking about “Why is difficult to keep the habit” to identify its root cause.
+First, I started thinking about “Why is it difficult to keep a habit?” to identify its root cause.

 Why is it difficult to keep the habit?